RP1-junior/MVS_RP1_Map/README.md

 1. Open `web/public/config/fabric.msf.json`
 2. Find the `namespace` field in the `map` object
-3. Replace `mycompanyname` with your RP1 Developer Center Company name (in lowercase)
+3. Replace `mycompanyname` with your RP1 Developer Center Company ID (in lowercase)

 Example:
 ```json